apache/arrow-adbc/docs/source/format/specification.rst

 structured error information.
 For example, a driver could use something like the `Googleapis ErrorDetails`_.

-In C, special option values can be read after receiving an error to get error metadata.
-In Go and Java, ``AdbcError`` and ``AdbcException`` respectively expose a list of additional metadata.
+In C, Go and Java, :cpp:class:`AdbcError`, ``AdbcError``, and ``AdbcException`` respectively expose a list of additional metadata.
+For C, see the documentation of :cpp:class:`AdbcError` to learn how the struct was expanded while preserving ABI.

 .. _Googleapis ErrorDetails: https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto